Education & Training

 For further information in regard to the national Professional Education Package please visit https://donatelife.gov.au/resources/health-professionals/professional-education-package.

-The Operating Theatre Nurses Workshop is specifically designed for theatre nurses and provides participants with an overview of the donation process as well as an opportunity to discuss and explore topics that are unique to theatre nurses relating to the organ donation process and organ retrieval surgery.
+This workshop is specifically designed for perioperative nurses and provides participants with an overview of the organ and tissue donation process.
+It offers a forum to discuss and explore topics unique to perioperative nurses including the surgical set-up, organ retrieval surgery and post-operative care.

-To register for a workshop, please visit https://www.acn.edu.au/cpd
+To view available workshop dates and to register for a workshop, please visit

 Overview of Organ & Tissue Donation e-learning module